 Favourite Foods (Chap 11)

-Because coffee is traded in dollars and the pound has lost to the dollar since the Referendum, coffee prices have gone up.
+Coffee Because coffee is traded in dollars and the pound has lost to the dollar since the Referendum, coffee prices have gone up.
 There have also been droughts in Brazilian and Kenyan coffee growing regions pushing prices up to.
 "A ‘no deal’ scenario by default would return us to World Trade Organization (WTO) rules (when we have been let in).
 We would see tariffs of 7.5 per cent on roasted coffee and 9 per cent on instant coffee,” according to the BCA.
-What they fail to mention is there is no tariff on unroasted (raw beans) coffee.
+There is no tariff on unroasted (raw beans) coffee.
 The tariffs on instant and roasted are to protect EU roasters and put off capital investment in the host countries.
 'We' want to do the 'value adding'.

 The UK is currently in the process of negotiating access for seed potatoes into China

 There is 'no cake and eat it' option - we have to choose options..What is going to happen to the 15,000 tariffs that are put on any PAPs (Processed Agricultural Products) - like cake, biscuits and pies.
 Because each consist of a variety of different farmstuffs..flour, fat and eggs for instance, there are lots of different tariffs. on coming out of the Custums Union, are we going to keep them, change them or junk them?
 The proportions have to be worked out to exert the relevant tax.
 We don't bother while we move our stuff round the EU..but once outside...THE EU -Canada deal did away with tariffs on these - is this the way others are going?
 But remember they protect our many of our food manufacturers, making cakes biscuits from cheap imported PAPs..